dandyleon19/challenge-serverless/README.md

-# Serverless - AWS Node.js Typescript
+# Challenge - Serverless - AWS Node.js Typescript

 This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).